Story to Screen

 Spots are limited.
 Registration required.

-Story to Screen is a 2-hour, 10-week, story-forward filmmaking lab for filmmakers, community members of varied experiences interested in creating cinema that bears witness to both inner and outer worlds.
+Story to Screen is a 2-hour, 10-week, story-forward filmmaking lab for filmmakers and community members of varied experiences interested in creating cinema that bears witness to both inner and outer worlds.
 Rooted in a decolonized, intersectional feminist lens, the workshop centers non-hierarchical, non-extractive, and non-heroic approaches to storytelling, where process, care, and relationship are as critical as the finished film.

 By the end of the workshop, participants will leave with a production-ready script, a grounded pre-production plan, and experience working within collaborative, intersectional modes of production that reflect the political and relational realities of making films in this moment.